mfawadakbar/ChatGPT-promises-and-pitfalls/README.md

 # GPT Competency Experiments

 ## Running Instructions
-In order to run any of the top level directories on a
+In order to run any of the top level python scripts (not the jupyter notebook) on a linux-based system, run `source venv/bin/active` and your python environment should be set up to run the scripts.
+Also note that there should be a `.env` file with the key `OPEN_AI_KEY=your_key_here` to be able to run the `generate.py` script.

 ## Directories